Logo

 Does inflation affect fixed rate mortgages?

 In the months before your fixed rate expires, it’s a good idea to start looking for a new mortgage deal.
 Luckily, this is something we can help you with.
 Our smart tech will compare thousands of mortgage deals across the market in an instant to find which ones you’re eligible for.
-Create a free Tembo plan to get started.
+Complete your details online to get started.

 Discover how much you could boost your buying budget

 We've helped thousands of buyers discover how they could boost what they could afford.
-In fact, on average, our customers increase their buying budget by £88,000.
-To find out which buying schemes you could be eligible for and how much you could afford, create a free Tembo plan.
+On average, our customers increase their buying budget by £82,000.
+To find out which buying schemes you could be eligible for and how much you could afford, complete your details online.

 Should I fix my mortgage?